 A menopause update

-A year on from FSP’s webinar on the menopause, Jackie Denham takes a look at the current direction of the law in this sensitive area.
+A year on from FSP’s webinar on the menopause, Katie Burley takes a look at the current direction of the law in this sensitive area.

 It has been a year since we hosted a webinar discussing the issues surrounding menopause in the workplace and the potential discrimination claims that could arise because of unhealthy working environments – you can watch a recording below.